codeballet/cs50ai-questions/README.md

 python questions.py <path_to_corpus>
 ```

-For instance, if you want to use the included `corpus`, you may experience the following scenario:
+For instance, if you want to use the included `corpus_ai`, you may experience the following scenario:

 ```
-$ python questions.py corpus
+$ python questions.py corpus_ai
 Query: What are the types of supervised learning?
 Learning classifier systems (LCS) are a family of rule-based machine learning algorithms that combine a discovery component, typically a genetic algorithm, with a learning component, performing either supervised learning, reinforcement learning, or unsupervised learning.
 Types of supervised learning algorithms include Active learning , classification and regression.